 Teaching delivery format

-The course has been designed in an innovative format combining asynchronous materials (e.g. pre-recorded sessions, reading lists and web-based resources) and live interactive sessions, both online and on campus.
-A range of formats will be used to encourage active learning, including meet the expert question & answer sessions, focused discussions, scenario-based and case-based sessions as well as group work.
+The course has been devised in an attractive and innovative format combining asynchronous materials (e.g. pre-recorded sessions, reading lists and web-based resources) as well as live interactive sessions, both online and on campus.
+A range of formats will be used to encourage active learning, including ‘meet the expert question & answer’ sessions, focused discussions, interactive case-based sessions as well as group work.
 Practical ‘hands-on’ elements will be covered on the optional on campus half day.

 Key dates & times (provisional):

 - 17 April 2023 – Online launch webinar (4.30pm – 5pm)

 - 26 April 2023 – Online live ‘warm up’ sessions (afternoon)

 - 10 May 2023 – Online live sessions (afternoon)